Nurse Kelly | Platelet-Rich Plasma (PRP)

 What is Platelet-rich Plasma Therapy?

 PRP harnesses your body’s own platelets to stimulate skin regeneration.
 It is often called a vampire facial because this procedure involves drawing your blood to obtain platelets.
-Normally, the primary function of platelets in the body is to prevent and stop bleeding during an injury by clumping together to form a blood clot.
-But when separated from other blood components using a rotating machine called a centrifuge, this creates platelet concentrates called platelet-rich plasma that can be injected directly into your skin.
-This means that your blood sample goes through the centrifuge to get the blood component called plasma to be highly concentrated with platelets (platelet-rich).
+Once the blood sample is taken, it goes through a centrifuge to separate the components of the blood and achieve highly concentrated platelets (platelet-rich).
 When injected into the skin, it stimulates the release of growth factors which help in wound healing and improving your skin’s elasticity, volume, and texture.

 How Platelet-rich Plasma Therapy Works